rikusal/DH2016-salpakari/README.md

 8. Write the ingredients and their occurrences into two lists, which can be used with the plotly library to produce a graph of the most used ingredients.

 Additional information and instructions can be found in comments of the code files.

-For copyright reasons I can't upload the full OCR'd text.
+For copyright reasons I can't upload the full OCR'd text, but have included the list of ingredients as ingredients.txt.

 Conclusions